 Go to the App Store on an Apple device or the Google Play Store on an Android device and search for Legence Bank.
 It is a free App that can be downloaded when you wish.
-You may note that there is a HD version specifically for iPads, a version for iPhones, and a version for Android phones.

 Do I need to sign up at Legence Bank to use the Legence Bank App?

 If you are currently a Legence Bank Online Banking user, you will be able to simply log in to the App using your Online Banking credentials.
 If you do not have Online Banking, go to www.legencebank.com to sign up or contact your local branch.
 Once you are set up for Online Banking, log in to Online Banking to set up your credentials.
 After your first Online Banking login, you will be able to log in to your new Legence Bank App using your Online Banking credentials.

 What information is required for me to login to the Legence Bank App?

 You will be asked to provide your current Online Banking username and password.

 Will I be locked out of the App by entering an invalid username or password?

 After three invalid login attempts, your login will be locked.
 To unlock your login credentials, contact the eBranch or a Legence Bank Team member at your local branch for assistance.